MechFroG88/mechfrog88.github.io/_posts/wargames-my-2022/2022-12-25-wargames-my.markdown

 I first create a new image.

-For each of the pixel, if both are the same then set the pixel to be white.
+For each of the pixels, if both are the same then set the pixel to white.

-If the maximum of `(Puzzle pixel - Original pixel)` for each of the color (r,g,b) is negative, then I set the pixel to full black.
+If the maximum of `(Puzzle pixel - Original pixel)` for each of the colors (r,g,b) is negative, then I set the pixel to full black.

 Else I set it to blue